 Zaragoza opened a new German school in 1956, receiving all funding for the new school from Germany; its director and kindergarten teachers were all German.

 New teachers from Germany were recruited directly by the Association.
-Most returned to their country, although some continue to provide their services at the school today.

 Through the massive efforts of teachers and administration, the Colegio Alemán grew and changed its location in response to that growth, from Calvo Sotelo 30 and Arzobispo Doménech to the Marín and Yaseli villa (today the Colegio Machado) to its current facilities at the Urbanización Torres de San Lamberto.